GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

 ![](/images/L-Create-CustAging/10.png)
 <br>

 **Step 2:** Select a few columns for our report by copying a few of the column names to the Column Definition area on row 2.
 Follow the animated GIF below to multi-select CustomerID, CompanyName, ContactName, ContactTitle, City, Country, Phone, 30Days, 60Days, and 90Days.
 You can select them all individually while holding the Ctrl key.
-Then you can copy and paste them all at once in cell B2.
+Then you can copy and paste the values all at once in cell B2.

 ![](/images/L-Create-CustAging/11.gif)